Why Is My Dental Practice Not Getting New Patients?

 Train your front desk extensively on phone etiquette and common patient questions.
 Implement call tracking to monitor performance.
 Consider a dedicated phone answering service during busy hours.
 Every missed call is a missed patient.

-Key Stat: 35% of calls to dental offices go unanswered during business hours
+Key Stat: A significant percentage of calls to dental offices go unanswered during business hours

 Relying solely on word-of-mouth and referrals worked 20 years ago.
 Today's patients search online first.
 If you're not running Google Ads or social media campaigns, your competitors are capturing patients who would have chosen you.